Optimal Volume-Sensitive Bounds for Polytope Approximation: Preliminaries

 For the purposes of this paper, $c$ will be any sufficiently large constant, specifically $c \geq 5$.
 To simplify notation, we use $(K,\Lambda)$-MNet to refer to such an MNet.

-As mentioned before, we reduce our polytope approximation problem to that of finding a polytope which is sandwiched between two convex bodies.
-In turn we tackle this problem using MNets as indicated in the next lemma. \confonly{The proof appears in the full version~\cite[Section~3.3]{SoCG23arxiv}.}
+As mentioned before, we reduce our polytope approximation problem to that of finding a polytope that is sandwiched between two convex bodies.
+In turn, we tackle this problem using MNets as indicated in the next lemma.
+A similar result was proved in~\cite{AFM24} under the more restrictive assumption that $K_1$ is a scaled copy of $K_0$.

 \begin{lemma} Let $K_0 \subset K_1$ be two convex bodies.
 Let $X$ be a $(K_1,\partial K_0)$-MNet.
 Then there exists a polytope $P$ with $O(|X|)$ vertices such that $K_0 \subseteq P \subseteq K_1$. \end{lemma}